hashbang/git-signatures/README.md

 This repo includes extensions and workflow examples for being able to attach an arbitrary number of GPG signatures to a given commit or tag.

 Git already supports commit signing.
-These tools are intended to compliment that support by allowing a code reviewer and/or release engineer attach their signatures as well.
+These tools are intended to complement that support by allowing a code reviewer and/or release engineer attach their signatures as well.